 Another thing Hanoi can be proud of is having the world’s largest ceramic mosaic built from ceramic tesserae.

 The wall was built with the 1000th anniversary of Hanoi in October 2010.
-The whole idea was born because of Nqyen Thu Thuy.
+The whole idea was born because of Nguyen Thu Thuy.

-This journalist’s imagination managed to transform a boring wall into a loud and colorful mosaic which deservedly won her the Hanoi Architecture Contest.
+This journalist’s imagination managed to transform a boring wall into a loud and colourful mosaic that deservedly won her the Hanoi Architecture Contest.

-The preparations started in 2007 and artists from not only Vietnam but all over the world contributed in making this idea a reality.
+The preparations started in 2007 and artists from not only Vietnam but all over the world contributed to making this idea a reality.

-The decorative patterns used represent a visual history of the country throughout different eras.
+The decorative patterns used to represent a visual history of the country throughout different eras.